 Moving out of the plan service area: If you move out of the medical plan service area for certain plans, you must enroll in another plan that provides service in your new location within 31 days of your move.
 Contact a CU Employee Services benefits professional for instructions.

-If you move, please update your information in the portal at my.cu.edu.
+If you move, please update your information in the portal at my.cu.edu or fill and submit the address change form to Employee Services.

 Survivor benefits